666ghj/Weibo_PublicOpinion_AnalysisSystem/README-EN.md

 **Starting with public opinion, but not limited to public opinion**.
 The goal of "WeiYu" is to become a simple and universal data analysis engine that drives all business scenarios.

+> For example, you only need to simply modify the API parameters and prompts of the Agent toolset to transform it into a financial market analysis system.

 <div align="center">
 <img src="static/image/system_schematic.png" alt="banner" width="800">